kobjects/parsek/README.md

-# parserlib
+# ParserLib

-Kotlin library for building parsers, consisting mainly of a tokenizer and expression parser.
+Small Kotlin library for building recursive descent parsers, consisting mainly of a tokenizer and expression parser.

 ## Tokenizer